lineality/Online_Voting_Using_One_Time_Pads/README.md

 - election-results-challenge rules
 - recount rules (automatic recounts, type of recount, etc.)
 - overruling-election-results rules, gov. branches, evidence requirements
-- chain of custody, Provenance
+- chain of custody of election materials, equipment, etc., Provenance
 - rules, policies, and procedures for announcing and publishing results
 - reporting information about the vote: procedures, voter enrollment and participation numbers, etc.
 - Should there be a 'log' of who makes changes to procedures and how?